GaitPT: Skeletons Are All You Need For Gait Recognition: Method

 \subsection{Implementation Details}

 To obtain gait embeddings that capture discriminative features of walking sequences, we employ the triplet loss objective \cite{schroff2015facenet} with a margin of 0.02 to train the GaitPT architecture.
 The training objective takes as input an embedding triplet consisting of an anchor embedding $(a)$, a positive embedding $(p)$, and negative embedding $(n)$, yielding a triplet $(a,p,n)$.
 The objective maximizes the distance between the anchor and negative embeddings, while minimizing the distance between the anchor and positive embedding, constructing an euclidean space where inference can be done based on nearest neighbors.
-The triplet loss is defined as $L(a,p,n) = d(a,p) - d(a,n) + m$, where $m$ is the margin which enforces a minimum distance between positive and negative embeddings and $d$ is the distance function.
+The triplet loss is defined as:

+where $m$ is the margin which enforces a minimum distance between positive and negative embeddings and $d$ is the distance function.

 Each stage linearly projects the input feature vectors to a higher dimension.
 After Stage 1 the embedding dimension $C$ is equal to 32 and is multiplied by a factor of 2 in every following stage.
 The spatial and temporal encoders at each stage consist of 3 transformer encoder blocks, each with internal feed-forward dimension of $4 * C$.
-The final output of the architecture is an embedding of size 256.
+Each stage outputs both the feature maps for the next stage and a representation of the current level of movement.
+This representation is an embedding computed in the extra CLS token of the temporal encoder.
+The final output of the architecture is an embedding of size 256 which is obtained by combining the representations from all 4 stages through concatenation and linear projection.
+This approach ensures that the embedding contains discriminative features at all levels of movement.

 The training is performed using the AdamW optimizer \cite{loshchilov2017decoupled} and a cyclic learning rate schedule \cite{smith2017cyclical}, which starts from a minimum of 0.0001 and reaches a maximum of 0.01, with an exponential decay rate of 0.995 and a step size of 15.
 We used a single NVIDIA A100 with 40GB of VRAM for our experiments.
 A complete training run takes 1.5h for CASIA-B, 12h for GREW and 3h for Gait3D.
 In total, GaitPT has 4M parameters.